jwalton3141/jwalton3141.github.io/_posts/2018-03-15-Useful-Python-Decorators.md

 It was around a year ago that I first came across the concept of a [decorator](https://wiki.python.org/moin/PythonDecorators) in Python.
 I was immediately intrigued: the use of a function of function appealed to me as a mathematician.
 However, other than the "time" example often used to advocate the use of decorators, I didn't immediately find much use for them.

 Largely, I found that though many promoted the use of decorators, simple examples demonstrating their usefulness were scarce.
-A year later decorators have become part of my everyday workflow, and so I wanted to share three useful decorators I use regularly.
+A year later decorators have become part of my everyday work flow, and so I wanted to share three useful decorators I use regularly.

 If you're unfamiliar with decorators [Stackoverflow provides a surprisingly good starting point](https://stackoverflow.com/a/1594484).
 As with all things Python a quick Google search will return a plethora of resources.
 This post is not intended to be an introduction to decorators, instead I hope to persuade you of their usefulness by way of three simple examples
 .